SMB-Lab/FRETNet-Designer/README_Install_Packages.txt

 conda create --name myenv_3_8FT python=3.8.0
+conda activate myenv_3_8_FT or source activate myenv_3_8_FT if on Palmetto conda install jupyter
+# create a new kernel so that  you can switch between different Jupyter kernels representing different Conda environments without
+# needing to restart the Jupyter Notebook server
-conda activate myenv_3_8_FT or source activate myenv_3_8_FT if on Palmetto conda install jupyter python -m ipykernel install --user --name python_custom --display-name "<name of your env>" packages needed (* need to be installed, as they aren't defaults in conda installs) numpy*
+python -m ipykernel install --user --name python_custom --display-name "<name of your env>" packages needed (* need to be installed, as they aren't defaults in conda installs) numpy*